christinaxliu/research/README.md

 This git repository contains the source code (including the Google Colab notebooks) for my research projects and work.

 At this moment, it contains:
-- My work during the summer research internship and year-long research program with the Jet Propulsion Laboratory (JPL) @ California Institute of Technology, sponsored by NASA (https://www.caltech.edu/research/jpl)
+- Research during summer research internship and year-long research program with the **Jet Propulsion Laboratory (JPL) @ California Institute of Technology**, sponsored by NASA (https://www.caltech.edu/research/jpl)
-- Research project for participating in the Central Sound Regional Science and Engineering Fair 2025 (CSRSE 2025 https://centralsoundfair.org/)
+- Research project for participating in the **Central Sound Regional Science and Engineering Fair** (CSRSE https://centralsoundfair.org/)

 ### JPL, Caltech (https://github.com/christinaxliu/research/tree/main/JPL-Caltech)
 For my research at JPL, Caltech, I applied data science and machine learning (KNN, Random Forest, XGBoost, Neural Networks) on the following research topics: